-Bottled water posted positive sales growth in 2020, although growth rates slowed down in comparison with 2019.
-The main reasons for the category’s positive performance during the year were the warm weather that prevailed during summer and the positive impact of the quarantine lockdown, social distancing and home seclusion on demand in the retail channel.
+Bottled water will register dynamic sales growth in 2021, although growth rates slowed down in comparison with the first year of the pandemic.
+The main reasons for the category’s positive performance during the year were the warm summer weather and the positive impact of social distancing and home seclusion.

-The forecast period is expected to see sales of bottled water continue to increase at a steady and robust rate.
-The main factor supporting growth in the category is set to be its essential status as many consumers are increasingly reluctant to drink tap water or well water due to concerns over potential contamination, however unfounded these concerns may be.
+The forecast period is expected to see sales of bottled water continue to increase at a steady and robust rate in both the off-trade and on-trade channels.
+The main factor supporting growth is the category’s essential status -many consumers are increasingly reluctant to drink tap or well water due to concerns over potential quality or contamination.

-One of the most interesting trends to emerge from the COVID-19 pandemic was the major shift towards e-commerce in the retailing of a wide range of fmcg.
-This especially applied to bottled water as many people sort convenience when purchasing bottled water in bulk, especially when buying large containers in excess of five litres.
+One of the most interesting trends to emerge from the COVID-19 pandemic was the major shift towards e-commerce in the retailing of a wide range of FMCG industries.
+Whilst not particularly strong in most soft drinks categories, bottled water did benefit from this shift with the channel gaining notable sales during the first year of the pandemic.

-The economic pressures created the COVID-19 pandemic forced many of the leading players in soft drinks to adopt new strategies to ensure that their products remain affordable to a wide consumer base.
-Previously, most bottled water brands focused mainly on 500ml PET bottles and this has long been an important pack size in the category, accounting for a high proportion of overall sales.
+The economic pressures created the COVID-19 pandemic forced many of the leading players in soft drinks to adopt new strategies to ensure their products remained affordable to the mass consumer base.
+Previously, most bottled water brands focused mainly on 500ml PET bottles, and this has long been an important pack size in the category.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).